Diadora Gara Carbon 2 Running Shoe Review

 Energy Return

-The Diadora Gara Carbon 2 feels very springy from every angle, with equally energetic feedback that suits most strike patterns.
+The Diadora Gara Carbon 2 feels very springy from every angle, with consistently energetic feedback that suits most strike patterns.
 The dual-layer PEBA foam decompresses quickly enough to keep momentum high, but does so in a measured way that doesn't feel harsh, great news for runners who want a bouncy but approachable ride.

 Cushioning